LaravelDaily/laravel-invoices/README.md

 - name(string)
 - seller(PartyContract)
 - buyer(PartyContract)
+- setCustomData(mixed) - allows user to attach additional data to invoice
+- getCustomData() - retrieves additional data to use in template
 - template(string)
 - logo(string) - path to logo
 - getLogo() - returns base64 encoded image, used in template to avoid path issues